SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 👉 Extend the `srv/incidents-service.cds` file as follows:

-* add a `using` statement as recommended in the log output
+* add a `using` statement as recommended in the log output [in the previous exercise when you imported the API specification](../03-import-odata-api/README.md#import-the-api-specification)
 * add a new entity `Customers` to the `IncidentsService` service definition, as a projection on the `A_BusinessPartner` entity set in the external service

-It should end up looking like this (concentrate here as you'll be undoing this addition shortly!):
+It should end up looking like this (concentrate here as you'll be undoing this addition shortly):

 ```cds
 using { acme.incmgt } from '../db/schema';